ishanveersg/CSI2532/README.md

 ### b. <br/>
 #### i  <br/>
-We analyse the bitmap for Black: [0 0 1 1].
-We take the tuples in the relation where the entries are 1.
-Thus, the 3rd and 4th tuples are taken.
-The final result is the corresponding tuples.
+First, we need to analyse the bitmap index for Black: [0 0 1 1]. <br/>
+Then, the answer is obtained by accessing tuples with 1-entries: 3rd and 4th.

 #### ii  <br/>
-We analyse the result of (bitmap for Opel) AND (bitmap for Red): [0 1 0 0].
-We take the tuples in the relation where the entries are 1.
-We then check the tuples where Risk=medium.
-The tuples that satisfy this condition are counted.
-Thus, only the 2nd tuples is counted.
-The final result is 1.
+First, we intersect the bitmap for Opel with the bitmap index for Red by taking the logical AND of the bitmaps, resulting in the bitmap: [0 1 0 0]. <br/>
+Then, we check if the condition Risk=medium is satisfied for all tuples with 1-entries.
+In this case, only the second tuple is accessed.
+The final result 1 is returned.

 ## Question 7